tkskoapps/DevigetTksko/README.md

 # Android

 ## Assignment
-Your assignment is to create a simple Reddit client that shows the top 50 entries from [reddit] www.reddit.com/top
+Your assignment is to create a simple Reddit client that shows the top 50 entries from [Reddit] (www.reddit.com/top)

 ## Guidelines:
     - Assume latest Android platform